ucsf-wynton/wynton-website-hpc/docs/hpc/software/rocky-8-linux.md

 ## Try Rocky 8

-To get ahead of the upgrade, we have installed Rocky 8 on a few interactive and compute nodes to enable you to test and to update your jobs and self-compiled software and scripts so they work with Rocky 8.
+To get ahead of the upgrade, we have installed Rocky 8 on a few development and compute nodes to enable you to test and to update your jobs and self-compiled software and scripts so they work with Rocky 8.

 If you are a non-PHI users, please use: